 If the shares you own are held in "street name" by a bank, broker or other nominee record holder, which we collectively refer to in this proxy statement as "brokerage firms," your brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
 In order for your brokerage firm to vote your shares, you will need to follow the directions your brokerage firm provides you.
 Many brokerage firms also offer the option of voting over the Internet or by telephone, instructions for which, if available, would be provided by your brokerage firm on the voting instruction form that it delivers to you.

-Because most brokerage firms are member organizations of the New York Stock Exchange, or NYSE, the rules of the NYSE will likely govern how your brokerage firm would be permitted to vote your shares in the absence of instruction from you.
-Under the current rules of the NYSE, if you do not give instructions to your brokerage firm, it will still be able to vote your shares with respect to certain routine, or "discretionary," items, but will not be allowed to vote your shares with respect to other non-routine, or "non-discretionary," items.
-The ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm (Proposal 4) is considered to be discretionary items under the NYSE rules, and your brokerage firm will be able to vote on this item even if it does not receive instructions from you, so long as it holds your shares in its name.
-The election of class II directors (Proposal 1), the advisory vote on the compensation of our named executive officers (Proposal 2), and the amendment of our stock incentive plan to increase the number of shares of common stock issuable thereunder (Proposal 3) are non-discretionary items, meaning that if you do not instruct your brokerage firm on how to vote with respect to Proposals 1, 2, or 3, your brokerage firm will not vote with respect to such proposal on proposals and your shares will be counted a
+Because most brokerage firms are member organizations of the New York Stock Exchange, or NYSE, the rules of the NYSE will likely govern whether your brokerage firm would be permitted to vote your shares in the absence of instruction from you.
+Under the current rules of the NYSE, if you do not give instructions to your brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" matters but will not be allowed to vote your shares with respect to "non-discretionary" matters.
+We believe that the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm (Proposal 4) is considered to be a discretionary matter under the NYSE rules and that your brokerage firm will be able to vote on this proposal even if it does not receive instructions from you, so long as it holds your shares in its name.
+We believe that the election of class III directors (Proposal 1), the advisory vote on the compensation of our named executive officers (Proposal 2), and the amendment of our stock incentive plan to increase the number of shares of common stock issuable thereunder (Proposal 3) are non-discretionary matters, meaning that if you do not instruct your brokerage firm on how to vote with respect to Proposals 1, 2, or 3, your brokerage firm will not vote with respect to such proposal or proposals and your shares will be counted as "broker non-votes."
+"Broker non-votes" are shares that are held in "street name" by a brokerage firm that does not have or did not exercise discretionary authority to vote on a particular matter.

-Votes Required
+Quorum; Votes Required